 Another way to help get spaces leased fast is to have sample fit plans ready to send out to prospective tenants.
 Then, when you have a lead, you can quickly send them a plan that shows them how the space can meet their needs.
 A commercial interior designer can help with sample space planning in advance, based on a few likely tenant scenarios.
 Think of it as paper-only spec suites.
 Alternatively, as you develop fit plans for prospective tenants, if they don’t end up signing, you can re-use their fit plan as a way to entice other prospects.

-Professional photography is one of the best ways to help sell your space.
+Professional space photography is one of the best ways to help sell your commercial real estate.
 People have a hard time visualizing what could be, especially if all they have to go on is a space drawing.
 High quality space photography makes it easy for them.
 They can get a sense of the space before they visit — and remember it better.
 After visiting five to ten spaces with their broker, great photos will help your space stand out from the pack.
 (Hint: your smart phone isn’t going to cut it.)

 The best commercial real estate photography gives the viewer a sense of the space.
 This typically means wide shots, so viewers can see how elements relate to one another.
 Wider angles also help spaces look larger, which is almost always a plus in real estate.
 Likewise, you’ll want to have elements in your photos — furniture, doors, or equipment — that can give the space a sense of scale.
 This goes a long way to helping the viewer picture themselves in the space.